mtsokol/jax-ai-stack/docs/JAX_time_series_classification.md

 )
 ```

-## Model
+## Define the Model

+Let's now construct the Convolutional Neural Network with Flax by subclassing `nnx.Module`.
+You can learn more about the [Flax NNX module system in the Flax documentation](https://flax.readthedocs.io/en/latest/nnx_basics.html#the-flax-nnx-module-system).

-Here we construct the model with three convolution and dense layers.
-We use ReLU activation
+Let's have three convolution and dense layers, and use ReLU activation function for middle
-function for middle layers and softmax in the final layer for binary classification output:
+layers and softmax in the final layer for binary classification output.

 ```{code-cell} ipython3
 class MyModel(nnx.Module):